Snownee/Jade/docs/docs/datapacks/block.md

 Here is a few requirements:

- - The fake block should be displayed by an item frame or a glow item frame
+ - The fake block must be displayed by an item frame or a glow item frame
- - The item frame should be invisible
+ - The item frame must be invisible

 Then Jade will use the item inside the item frame, or the stored item in the `storedItem` tag of the said item.